Skip to main content

 }

-2. In app.js, call the API by passing the cloud environment ID from the Cloud Development Console to wx.cloud.init, enabling the project to access data and resources in the console.
+2. Call the API in app.js and pass the environment ID from the Cloud Development Console to wx.cloud.init, enabling the project to access data and resources in the console.

 // app.js